EventModeling Quickstart Guide

 5

-Account opened successfully!
+Account opened with ID: <generated-uuid>

 Account Details: